 If they have just fed, there is another scent that you might notice.
 That’s the scent of blood.
 Blood smells both sweet and metallic.
 It contains sugars and iron, which is what you smell.
 As it takes a while for the bed bug to digest the blood they take from you, it will quiet smell ‘fresh.’

 Bed bug bites and other pest bites may change from spots.
 These spots may be caused by an allergic reaction, where the area around the bite swells up.
 It is known as the histamine response.

-It’s brought by the small amount of saliva that the bed bug uses to numb the area that they bite.
+The small amount of saliva that the bed bug uses to numb the area that they bite is brought by the small amount of saliva.
 It causes white blood cells to stream to the area, the same as a pimple.